AlexStory/renelle_docs/docs/modules/map.md

 ## Summary

-The `map` module has all of the standard library functions for working with maps.
+The `Map` module has all of the standard library functions for working with maps.
 These will most all take a map as the first argument to facilitate pipelining.

 ## Functions